Kazakhstan: Russia-led alliance's troops prepare to pull out | Law-Order

 Kazakhstan: Russia-led alliance's troops prepare to pull out

-Troops of a Russia-led security alliance were preparing to pull out of Kazakhstan on Thursday, the Russian Defense Ministry said.
-Russias Defense Ministry said Thursday that the troops in Kazakhstan were preparing equipment for transportation and handing over state institutions they guarded to local forces.
+Troops belonging to a Russia-led security alliance were preparing to pull out of Kazakhstan, the Russian Defense Ministry said on Thursday.
+Later on Thursday, Russias Defense Minister Sergei Shoigu reported to President Vladimir Putin that the troops will withdraw by January 19.

 - Country: